Real estate trends: Marketing trends

-The Internet has become a major lead generation method for real estate marketing, eclipsing local newspapers and all other sources as the consumer's most preferred method to learn about homes for sale.
+The Internet has become a major source of real estate information and marketing in many countries, although the role of online listings, agents, newspapers, and property portals varies by market.
 When the National Homebuying Survey was conducted in 1981, the most important rated information source in the home search, after agents, was newspaper ads.
 In 2020, 97% of homebuyers used the internet in their home search.
 With social distancing and health guidelines coming from the COVID-19 pandemic, technology has played an even larger role in the buying and selling of homes according to a study by the National Association of Realtors (NAR).
 The majority of real estate companies use popular internet marketing methods like SEO, advertising, and social media.

-Websites like Craigslist (United States), Daft.ie (Republic of Ireland) and Gumtree (UK) became in the 21st century the main sources for both buyers and sellers.
+Online property platforms and classified-ad websites, such as Craigslist in the United States, Daft.ie in the Republic of Ireland and Gumtree in the United Kingdom, became important sources for buyers and sellers in the 21st century.
 Rapid changes in the market environment forced some countries to introduce new laws regulating real property market on the web.

 Even with the introduction of the internet, traditional media and methods of generating leads were still an important part of Real Estate trend:

 Though the internet was the most popular source, buyers also cited information from real-estate agents (85%), yard signs (62%), open houses (48%), and print or newspaper ads (47%).
 Fewer buyers relied on home books or magazines, home builders, television, billboards, and relocation companies.

 Mobile applications are also changing the way real estate agents conduct business.
 Apps like Zillow, Trulia, Zumper, and Rentberry are primarily accessed via mobile devices and have become very popular sources for listing properties for sale or rent.
 These applications function similarly to websites like Craigslist in that they allow agents or private sellers to list a property like they would in a classified ad albeit with a more dynamic display as well as mechanisms for users browsing a listing to contact the seller directly from the app.
 These platforms allow buyers to view homes in their desired area from anywhere.
 Mobile applications are particularly prominent with millennial real estate customers.